ravi-ai-learner/100-Days-of-Code/README.md

-# AI
+# Python

-The purpose of this AI repository is to store all my learnings.
+This repository consists of day-wise progress of my 100 days of Python coding.